Guidelines: problems aplenty

 PLoS Med and the NY Times got a raft of such documents [to do with medical-writing companies] made public (see here), in a court case: Ginny Barbour, editor in chief of PloS Medicine, said she was taken aback by the systematic approach [to generating ghost-written papers] of the [medical writing] agency.
 ‘I found these documents quite shocking, … They lay out in a very methodical and detailed way how publication was planned’ [before the ‘authors’ ever got involved] (79).

 Many doctors routinely take the credit for articles written this way.

-Such doctors are, let us not mince words, frauds, cheats and liars.
+Such doctors, let us not mince words, are frauds, cheats, and liars.

 But let us start this most serious of issues with something amusing.

 In the revealing Wilmshurst-case-saga — a man of probity — made well-known because of Simon Singh and the UK libel-tourism story, it was revealed, when he withdrew from authorship because they refused to give him the original data, that, included in the official list of authors of the published paper, was Anthony Rickards.